 IMPORTANT SAFETY INFORMATION

-MenQuadfi should not be administered to anyone who has had a severe allergic reaction to any
+MenQuadfi should not be administered to anyone who has had a severe allergic reaction

-vaccine.
+tetanus toxoid-containing vaccine.

 Appropriate medical treatment must be immediately available to manage potential anaphylactic reactions following administration of MenQuadfi.

 immunosuppressant therapy, may have reduced immune responses to MenQuadfi.
-Persons with certain
+Persons

-(eg, eculizumab) are at increased risk for invasive disease caused by N meningitidis,
+terminal complement activation (eg, eculizumab) are at increased risk for invasive

-following vaccination with MenQuadfi.
+with MenQuadfi.

 Syncope (fainting) may occur in association with administration of injectable vaccines, including MenQuadfi.
 Procedures should be in place to avoid injury from fainting.

-Guillain-Barré syndrome (GBS) has been reported in temporal relationship following administration of
+Guillain-Barré syndrome (GBS) has been reported in temporal relationship following

-another US-licensed meningococcal quadrivalent polysaccharide conjugate vaccine.
-The decision to give
+administration of another US-licensed meningococcal quadrivalent polysaccharide

-MenQuadfi to persons with a history of GBS should take into account the expected benefits and
+should take into account the expected benefits and potential risks.

 Immunization with MenQuadfi does not substitute for routine tetanus immunization.